ADMINISTRATION

 • Public engagement and external communications

-The Administration page serves as a central location for organizational and compliance information and will continue to be updated as documentation is finalized and published.
+The Administration page serves as a central location for organizational and compliance information and will continue to be updated as additional documentation and public records become available.
 This approach reflects the Tribe’s commitment to transparency, responsible stewardship, and long-term organizational stability.

 Governance & Organizational Oversight

-The Tribe operates under established governance and administrative structures designed to support accountability, continuity, and responsible decision-making.
-Governance responsibilities are carried out by the Tribal Council, while administrative functions ensure that policies, procedures, and operational practices support the Tribe’s mission and long-term objectives.
+The Tribe operates under established governance and administrative structures designed to support accountability, continuity, responsible decision-making, and long-term organizational sustainability.
+Governance responsibilities are carried out by the Tribal Council, while administrative functions support operational consistency, compliance, documentation management, and public accountability in alignment with the organization’s charitable and educational mission.

 Administrative & Compliance Documentation

-In support of transparency and funding readiness, the Wolf Creek Cherokee Tribe of Virginia maintains organizational and compliance records consistent with best practices.
+In support of transparency, nonprofit accountability, funding readiness, and organizational stewardship, the Wolf Creek Cherokee Tribe of Virginia maintains organizational and compliance records consistent with nonprofit operational standards and public charity responsibilities.

 Records maintained by the Tribe include, but are not limited to: